ahrtr/gocontainer/README.md

 type Interface interface {
 	collection.Interface

-	// Len returns the length of this stack.
-	Len() int
 	// Push pushes an element into this stack.
 	Push(val interface{})
 	// Pop pops the element on the top of this stack.